 The Windows 11 update is now being rolled out to eligible PCs by Microsoft.
 Because Windows 11 has the same minimum system requirements as Windows 10, practically all modern-day PCs are eligible and have started receiving the Windows 11 upgrade.
 However, many users continue using old computers and have even unofficially installed Windows 10.
 So, in this article, we’ll discuss how to force Windows 11 installation on unsupported PCs.

 This Windows 11 Force Upgrade trick can even be used to install Windows 11 on an old and outdated PC.
-This solution will cure practically all of the problems that old PC users have, and they will be able to use the latest Windows 11 operating system on their computer.
+This solution will cure practically all of the problems that old PC users have, and they will be able to use the latest Windows 11 operating system on their computers.
 Well, Windows 11 introduces numerous changes to the user interface, including a smoother and more fluid UI, retouched icons, new animations, and much more.

 Method 1: Windows 11 Force Install Script